-Why is remarketing key in the used vehicle (VO) stock of dealerships?
+Why is remarketing key in dealerships' used vehicle stock?

-The second-hand vehicle (VO) market is becoming increasingly competitive.
+The Used Vehicle market is becoming increasingly competitive.
 Many dealerships manage to attract visitors to their website or showroom, but not all convert on the first visit.
-This is where remarketing comes in: a key tool to maintain interest, recover lost opportunities, and increase the profitability of the VO stock.
+This is where remarketing comes in: a key tool for maintaining interest, recovering lost opportunities and increasing the profitability of used vehicle stock.

-Digitalization has changed buying habits.
-Users compare, research, and revisit decisions at various moments.
-Remarketing allows presence at those key touchpoints.
+Digitalisation has changed buying habits.
+Users compare, research and revisit decisions at different moments.
+Remarketing makes it possible to stay present at those key touchpoints.

-1.2 What we understand by remarketing in the VO context
+1.2 What do we mean by remarketing in the used vehicle context

-Remarketing is a strategy that allows you to impact users who have already interacted with the dealership: they visited the website, viewed a specific car, or left their details.
-Its objective is to bring them back with relevant messages.
+Remarketing is a strategy that allows you to re-engage users who have already interacted with the dealership: they visited the website, viewed a specific car or left their details.
+Its goal is to bring them back with relevant messages.

-2. Foundations of an effective remarketing strategy for dealerships
+2. Basics of an effective remarketing strategy for dealerships

 2.1 Smart audience segmentation

-A good strategy starts by knowing who we are targeting.
+A good strategy starts with knowing who we are targeting.
 Examples of segments:

 Visitors who viewed used vans

-Customers who purchased more than 2 years ago
+Customers who bought more than 2 years ago

 Display Ads: visual banners on other websites

-Social Media: Facebook and Instagram allow personalized audiences
+Social media: Facebook and Instagram allow custom audiences

 Updated CRM with customer history